Deshaun Watson Maintains Innocence After 11-Game Suspension Settlement With NFL

-Watson maintains innocence, ‘grateful’ for settlement with NFL originally appeared on NBC Sports Washington
+Watson maintains innocence, ‘grateful’ for settlement with NFL originally appeared on NBC Sports Chicago

 The NFL and NFLPA came to an agreement on Wednesday that Browns quarterback Deshaun Watson will be suspended for the first 11 games of the 2022 regular season and fined $5 million for violations in the league's Personal Conduct Policy.